-Query Package Review
+Query Letter Review Service

 This package includes a two-step process.
 First, I’ll send you some resources to make sure your query letter and synopsis meet industry expectations for structure and formatting.
 Then, I’ll review your query letter and synopsis and provide big-picture feedback.
 Once you have implemented my feedback, I will do a second review to polish the prose and make sure it is ready to send off.